 I paid the Dart Charge late.

 Late payment of a Dart Charge is very common indeed.
 Any payments made after midnight the day after the crossing, will not be credited towards a previous crossing.
 Instead, your payment will remain as a credit towards future crossings.
-If you keep your payment receipt, this page will tell you which journey your payment was allocated to.
+If you keep your payment receipt, this webpage will tell you which journey your payment was allocated to.

 Will Dart Charge enforcement include bailiffs?